ishaanko/FTC-Centerstage/README.md

-# FTC 19669 - Centerstage
+# FTC - Centerstage

-This is our code for the 2023 - 2024 FTC Centerstage season.
+This is our teams (19669 Systematic Chaos) code for the 2023 - 2024 FTC Centerstage season.